 CWRU's Vice President for Research is designated as the Institutional Official (IO) for the CWRU HRPP.
-In addition to oversight of the HRPP, the Institutional Official ensures that CWRU evaluates Conflicts of Interests in research and conducts education on the responsible conduct of research.
+In addition to oversight of the HRPP, the Institutional Official ensures that CWRU evaluates Conflicts of Interests in research and that education on the responsible conduct of research is conducted.